cgutierr-zgz/matchfee/README.md

 _Carlos 💙... 🦄_

----

-## Things I would have like to do 🤞

-1. Add more tests:
-I've never had the chance to do almost any tests in the companies I've worked for, so there's things I still don't know how to test yet.
-There's some parts I don't really know how to test.
-Also, there's tests marked as `skipped` since they just don't work the same way in Github Actions as they do locally.
-Hopefully I'll be able to learn more in VGV :)

-2. Add more animations:
-I've added some animations, but I would have like to add more so it looks more polished.
-Didn't wanted it to be an overkill, but I would have like to add more.

-3. Improve the swiping animation:
-I've added a simple animation when the user swipes left or right, but I would have like to add a more complex one.

-4. Random profile information:
-I would have like to add some random profile information, like name, age, etc.

-5. Dark mode:
-Dark mode was easy to implement, I've done it a lot of times, but again, sounded like an overkill for this test.

-6. Improve the storage of the images:
-I've used the `path_provider` and `hydrated_bloc` packages to store the images, but I would have like to use a better approach, like a database, or something like that, but I didn't wanted to overcomplicate the test.

-_Also, I didn't translated the Settings Page, cause at the end of the day it's just a page with a message, I just hope you like it 💙_

----

 ## Packages I've Used And Why 📦

 1. [flutter_bloc](https://pub.dev/packages/flutter_bloc)
 I've used the flutter implementation of bloc beacuse I'm familiar with it, I've already used it a lot of times, well, basically in all my projects, so I know how to use it and how to implement it.

 2. [hydrated_bloc](https://pub.dev/packages/hydrated_bloc)
-I made a small cubit which handles the favorites, and it's hydrated, so it saves the data locally, just like magic ✨
+I made a small cubit which handles the settings, in this case it's only the themeMode, so it can be easily retrieved when the app is opened again.

 3. [path_provider](https://pub.dev/packages/path_provider)
-Used to get the path where the data is being stored, so I can write there and read from there.
+Used to get the path where the data is being stored, so I can write and read from there.

 4. [http](https://pub.dev/packages/http)
 Used to make the requests to the Coffee API to get the random image.